 Quality assurance mechanisms are well established at University level and indicate that, at programme level, these are invoked via programme team meetings, assessment boards, and the annual monitoring report.
-At departmental level, the Programme Leader reports to the Department Group at its monthly meetings.
+At subject level, the Programme Leader reports to the Subject Group at its monthly meetings.
+All of these are overseen at School level by the School Board, which is responsible for the management of academic quality and standards within academic Schools.

 Student feedback is sought through the Staff Student Consultative Committee which meets once per semester, and through module feedback mechanisms e.g. SPOMs (Student Perception of Module) questionnaires.
-Actions will be reported back to students via Moodle and programme noticeboards.
+Actions will be reported back to students via Blackboard and programme noticeboards.